Citroen C1 review - MPG, CO2 and Running Costs

 The C1 isn’t the cheapest city car to run, although there are only pennies in it in this market.

-The previous-generation C1 was offered with a diesel engine, but that was dropped in 2009, and the focus since has been on small-capacity petrol units.The C1 emits 85g/km of CO2 regardless of trim level, with a claimed economy figure of 52.2mpg across the board.
+The previous-generation C1 was offered with a diesel engine, but that was dropped in 2009, and the focus since has been on small-capacity petrol units.The C1 emits 108g/km in its most basic form, rising to 117g/km for the slightly heavier Airscape model.
+Economy, under stricter WLTP testing, is still impressive at 54.8 - 58.9mpg over the combined cycle.

 So if you’re a mature driver with a decent driving record, you’ll be laughing.
 Younger motorists, or those whose insurers consider them a liability, might want to look elsewhere, though.
-For example, the Skoda Citigo line-up ranges from insurance group 2 to group 4.
+For example, the Kia Picanto range starts from insurance group 4.

 The previous-generation Citroen C1, Peugeot 107 and Toyota Aygo turned out to be winners on the depreciation front; and although the C1 held on to the least value of the trio, there wasn’t a great deal in it.
 The counterpoint is that the Citroen was the cheapest of the trio to buy new.
 That remains the case today, with the C1 costing less than its equivalent Peugeot 108 and Toyota Aygo sister models.